 The program must have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

-A full 40.6 percent of 2016 Drake PharmD graduates were accepted to a competitive residency program.
-The national median for colleges and schools of pharmacy is just over 14%
+A full 46 percent of 2017 Drake PharmD graduates were accepted to a competitive residency program.

 For additional information, please contact: